monzo/docs/README.md

 [Mondo is a new kind of bank](https://getmondo.co.uk).
 We try to keep as much of our code open source, so you can check the quality of your bank and how we work (apart from the security features).

-This is the repo for the[Mondo API documentation](https://getmondo.co.uk/docs) and the docs are also open-source, so you can fork them, raise issues and send pull requests.
+This is the repo for the [Mondo API documentation](https://getmondo.co.uk/docs), which are open-source, so you can fork them, raise issues and send pull requests.

 It was generated using [Slate](http://tripit.github.io/slate).